MicrosoftDocs/sdk-api/sdk-api-src/content/gpmgmt/nf-gpmgmt-igpmdomain-searchsoms.md

 ### -param pIGPMSearchCriteria [in]

-Criteria to apply to the search.
-The valid criteria for the search include the following values.
+<a href="/previous-versions/windows/desktop/api/gpmgmt/nn-gpmgmt-igpmsearchcriteria">GPMSearchCriteria</a> object to apply to the search.

-#### somLinks

-Pointer to an <b>IDispatch</b> or <b>IUnknown</b> interface to query the
-<a href="/previous-versions/windows/desktop/api/gpmgmt/nn-gpmgmt-igpmgpo">IGPMGPO</a> interface.
-For script programmers, this is a reference to a <b>GPMGPO</b> object.
-The valid criteria include the <b>opContains</b> search operator.

 ### -param ppIGPMSOMCollection [out]

 Address of a pointer to the
 <a href="/previous-versions/windows/desktop/api/gpmgmt/nn-gpmgmt-igpmsomcollection">IGPMSOMCollection</a> interface that represents the scopes of management (SOMs) found by the search.

-#### - objGPMSearchCriteria

-<a href="/previous-versions/windows/desktop/api/gpmgmt/nn-gpmgmt-igpmsearchcriteria">GPMSearchCriteria</a> object to apply to the search.

 ## -returns